OgieBen/OkayDocs/android/README.md

 ```

-If the `beginErollment()` method was called successfully we will need a way to retrieve information from the enrollment Activity.
-So will override the `onActivityResult()` method within our `MainActivity.kt` class.
+In other to retrieve information from the enrollment Activity, we override the `onActivityResult()` method within our `MainActivity.kt` class.

 ```kotlin
 // MainActivity.kt